 Not every B2B prospect will be in the market for your services at the time you start your marketing.
 But you need to start conversations with them to introduce yourself and build awareness of your company before you can interest them in your services.

-Start by building personalised B2B content that answers their pain points and show how you can benefit them as a company and help them as individuals.
+Start by working with a B2B copywriter to build personalised B2B content that answers their pain points and show how you can benefit them as a company and help them as individuals.
 The content can be blog articles on your website, or on social media or physical brochures or short marketing white papers.

 Then you need you need to promote your B2B content.
 These days, hyper-targeted digital ads can target individuals, or just anyone who works in the prospect company.
 You can send your content via email or deliver it to them at their offices.
 Do anything to get your name and benefits in front of them.